Advancing Racial Justice and Equity in Youth Legal Systems

 The Advancing Racial Justice and Equity in Youth Legal Systems Certificate Program is an intensive professional development opportunity designed to support state and local jurisdictions in their efforts to reduce racial and ethnic inequities in their systems of care, particularly the youth legal system.
 The program is hosted by the Center for Juvenile Justice Reform (CJJR) at Georgetown University’s McCourt School of Public Policy and builds upon the successful Reducing Racial and Ethnic Disparities in Juvenile Justice Certificate Program previously offered by the Center.

-The three primary goals of the Certificate Program are to help system leaders and partners to:
+The three primary goals of the Certificate Program are to help system leaders and partners in three key areas:

 While the program primarily addresses policies, practices, and approaches in the youth legal system, it does so with an intersectional frame, acknowledging the interconnectedness of youth legal systems with other youth-serving systems, including, but not limited to education, healthcare, and child welfare.